Ronald Aarts

-Ronald M. Aarts, (born 1956), is a Dutch electrical engineer and physicist, inventor and professor in the field of electroacoustics and in biomedical signal processing technology.
+Ronald M. Aarts (born 1956) is a Dutch electrical engineer and physicist, inventor and professor in the field of electroacoustics and in biomedical signal processing technology.

 Biography

 Ronald M. Aarts received a BSc degree in electrical engineering in 1977 and a PhD in physics from Delft University of Technology in 1995.
 He joined the Optics group at Philips Research Laboratories (formerly known as the Natlab), Eindhoven, Netherlands, in 1977.
 His research initially involved servo systems and signal processing for use in both Video Longplay players and compact disc players.
 In 1984 he joined the Acoustics Group at Philips working on developing CAD tools and signal processing for loudspeaker systems.
 In 1994 he became a member of the Digital Signal Processing (DSP) group at Philips and has led projects on the improvement of sound reproduction by exploiting DSP and psychoacoustic phenomena.

 In 2003 he became a Philips Fellow and extended his interests in engineering to medicine and biology, in particular sensors and their signal processing for ambulatory monitoring, sleep, cardiology, perinatology, drug response monitoring (DRM) systems, and epilepsy detection.
 He is the author or co-author of more than 450 published papers and reports and has been credited with more than 250 patent applications, including more than 175 U.S. (more than 100 of which were granted).
 For his creative contributions at Philips, he received the company's Gilles Holst Award (1999), the Gold Invention Award (2012) and the Diamond Invention Award (2018).

 He became an IEEE Fellow in 2007 and receiving their Chester Sall Award in 2017 and in 1998 he became an Audio Engineering Society Fellow and was awarded their silver medal in 2010.
 He was also co-organizer and chairman of several international conventions.

 He was a member of the Board of Trustees ("Kuratorium") of the Fraunhofer Institute for Digital Media Technology IDMT at Ilmenau from January 2005 to February 2013.

 Aarts has been a part-time professor at Eindhoven University of Technology (TU/e) since 2006, where he mainly supervises Master and PhD students.
 Since 1990 he has been president of the Aarts Consultancy.
 In 2019, he retired from Philips and now focuses mainly on his academic and consultancy work, the latter encompassing both technical and intellectual property (IP) advice.

 He married Doortje Ultee (1956-2009) in Krommenie on 14 September 1978.
-From their marriage two sons were born.
+The couple has two sons.

 One of Aarts’ quotes is: "I’m an advocate for the four P’s: People (Cooperations), Patents (Engineering), Papers (Science), and Products (Valorization).
 Those four P’s have been keeping me ticking for over 40 years."